runwayml/learn/docs/tutorials/tutorial_style_transfer.md

-# Tutorial: Applying Style-Aware Content (Style Transfer) to an image.
+# Tutorial: Style Transfer of an Image

 In this tutorial, we will the ["A Style-Aware Content Loss for Real-time HD Style Transfer"](https://arxiv.org/pdf/1807.10201.pdf) model to transfer the particular style of a painter to any image we want.
 This model is able to capture the more subtle style and nature of an artist by training on multiple paintings rather than a single one.

 ### Requirements

-- Runway Beta
+- Runway App
-- Docker (If you don't have Docker installed, please follow the installation instructions [here](/installation?id=download-docker).)
+- Docker (If you don't have Docker installed, please follow the installation instructions [here](/getting-started/docker).)
 - An image file.

 ### Step 1